OneWholeWorld/OperatingSystem/README.md

 - Systems must compete for the best solution to meet a need.

-- The entire life of every system must be recorded.
+- Every moment of the life of a system must be recorded.

+- Every thought of a system must be recorded.

-- Wisdom must be learned from the life of every system.
+- Wisdom must be learned from the recorded story of of every system.

 - Every action of a system must comply with the Zero Strings Principles.